 Which brings me to another thing those traditional, prize-winning, passed-down-through generations recipes for persimmon pudding don’t tell you: You don’t need all that sugar that goes into them!
 I slashed the amounts I found in various recipes and the dessert still tasted decadently sweet and decidedly old-fashioned, in a good way.

 Now, I want to tell everyone about persimmon pudding.
 I want everyone to make it.
 (It’s as easy as banana bread!)I want it to dethrone pumpkin pie as the top holiday dessert in America (apparently it comes close to doing so in Indiana).
 But mostly, I want persimmon season in France to last longer than it does, so I can keep making puddings well into winter when the rich, homey flavors of an ultra-easy recipe are especially welcome.

 (PS When I first tasted this recipe, the texture reminded me of a far Breton, a dense, clafoutis-like flan that’s made with prunes.
-I added prunes to the recipe below, but you can just as well leave them out.
-The pudding is utterly delicious all on its own.)
+That’s why I added prunes to the recipe.)

 2 soft, very ripe large Hachiya persimmons